Rawrqs/Rawrqs.github.io/_posts/2015-03-15-bms_function.md

   if (log.it == FALSE)  return(temp_matrix) else return(ln(temp_matrix))
 }
 ```

-##Function which allows to calculate HPD's from a list of models

 ```r
 getHPD <- function(dd, hpd = 0.95){ # tutaj trzeba dokonczyc funkcje